History of Aaron Gordon in Timeline

 2009: Freshman Year at Archbishop Mitty High School

-In 2009, as a freshman, Aaron Gordon started in 28 of 41 games for Archbishop Mitty High School, averaging 11.8 points, 10.1 rebounds and 2.1 blocks per game.
+In 2009, as a freshman, Aaron Gordon started in 28 of 41 games for Archbishop Mitty High School, averaging 11.8 points, 10.1 rebounds, and 2.1 blocks per game.
+He also participated in track and field and played summer basketball for the Oakland Soldiers.

 2010: Participated at USA Basketball Developmental National Team mini-camp

-2011: FIBA Americas Under-16 Championship Gold Medal
+2011: Led Team USA to FIBA Americas Under-16 Championship Gold Medal

 2011: Second CIF Division II State Title

-2012: Qualified for the Postseason
+2012: Magic Qualify for Postseason

 November 8, 2013: College Debut for Arizona Wildcats